jhunt/go-cli/README.md

 sub-command runs with the `--if-missing` option set to true, but that doesn't affect the first `set` (nor any future `set`s).

-Similarly, overwriding a global option for a sub-command _only persists for the scope of that sub-command_.
+Similarly, overriding a global option for a sub-command _only persists for the scope of that sub-command_.

 The idiom for supporting chained sub-command calls is short and